Texas Tech University

 ARTICLE I. Name and Mission Statement

 Section 2.
-The Texas Tech University Staff Senate shall exist to contribute to the welfare of its staff employees; to serve as a liaison among staff, administration, faculty, and students; and to advise the administration in matters affecting the staff.
+The Texas Tech University Staff Senate shall exist to contribute to the welfare of TTU's staff employees; to serve as a liaison among staff, administration, faculty, and students; and to advise the administration in matters affecting the staff.
 Through these purposes the Staff Senate strives foremost to contribute to the overall success of Texas Tech University.

 ARTICLE II.
 Organization

 Section 3.
-The Staff Senate shall elect a president, president-elect, secretary and treasurer from its membership.
-The past-president shall serve in an advisory position only.
+The Staff Senate shall elect a president, president-elect, secretary, and treasurer from its membership.
+The past president shall serve in an advisory position only.

 Section 4.
-The number of Senators are elected in direct proportion to the number of regular full and part-time employees in their designated classification.
+The number of Senators elected is in direct proportion to the number of regular full and part-time employees in their designated classification.
 Every five years, beginning in the fall of 2001, the Executive Board will re-compute the numbers of employees per each designated classification to ensure proper representation in the next election cycle.

 ARTICLE III.
 Nominations & Elections

 Section 5.
-Vacant terms shall be filled by appointment by Executive Board from a list of alternates from the appropriate designated classification.
+Vacant terms shall be filled by appointment by the Executive Board from a list of alternates from the appropriate designated classification.

 Section 7.
 The Executive Board shall meet the last week of each month at a time chosen by the Executive Board.
 The Senate shall meet the first week of each month at a time chosen by the Senators.
-Special meetings may be called by the Staff Senate President with consent of a majority of the Executive Board or by petition of a majority of Senators.
-All meetings are open to all Texas Tech staff, faculty, administration, students and general public.
-The quorum shall be two-thirds majority of those positions filled.
+Special meetings may be called by the Staff Senate President, with consent of a majority of the Executive Board or by petition of a majority of Senators.
+All meetings are open to all Texas Tech staff, faculty, administration, students, and public.
+The quorum for the Senate shall be established as defined in the Bylaws.

 ARTICLE IV.
 Jurisdiction